Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Flash messages notify users on screen when they perform meaningful actions e.g. sharing a new recipe or logging in.

-- A modal pops up to confirm deletion of recipes or categories of recipe.
+- A modal popup to confirm deletion of recipes or categories of recipe.

-- A modal reveals more info about how to upload an image if the icon is clicked while filling out form.
+- A modal reveals more info about how to upload an image if the icon is clicked while filling out a form.

 **Responsiveness**